-A summer signing from FC Salzburg, Keita arrives as an Austrian Bundesliga champion with big ambition, but what else is there to know about the "African Deco"? bundesliga.com takes a closer look…
+A summer signing from FC Salzburg, Keita arrived at the Red Bull Arena as an Austrian Bundesliga champion with big ambition, but what else is there to know about the "African Deco"? bundesliga.com takes a closer look…

 1) Undimmed passion